Sarah358/Sarah358/README.md

 - 👋 Hi, I’m @Sarah358
-- 👀 I’m interested in web development using laravel framework
+  - 👀 I’m a software developer
-- 🌱 I’m currently learning react framework
-- 💞️ I’m looking to collaborate on laravel projects
 - 📫 How to reach me njerinjuguna358@gmail.com

 <!---